 Superhot VR (Oculus, Windows Mixed Reality, PSVR)

 Super addictive first-person shooter Superhot has come a long way since its humble beginnings as a browser-based demo in 2013.
 It's found its natural home on VR headsets, where it makes the most of 360-degree tracking by having enemies flank you from all sides.

 Because time moves in slow-motion when you do, Superhot VR benefits from the flexibility of a bigger playspace.
 As the difficulty ramps up, you'll need every inch of cover to dodge incoming fire, bullet-time style, while crushing faceless enemies using guns, shurikens, and - most satisfyingly - your clenched fists.

 Defector (Oculus Rift and Rift S)

 Twisted Pixel, the developers of Wilson’s Heart, are at it again.
 This time, they brought an intense spy action game into VR, and from the first peeks we’ve had, it looks more like a Mission Impossible game than the actual Mission Impossible games ever did.
-Released only in 2019, this action-shooter VR game will take you for the ride of your life, one full of impressive production value and lots of freedom of movement.
+Released in 2019, this action-shooter VR game will take you for the ride of your life, one full of impressive production value and lots of freedom of movement.

 Have you tried out The Void yet?
 It's an amazing location-based VR experience from ILMxLAB and now the team has created a home-based VR experience for the Oculus Quest and it's extremely fun and exciting for Star Wars fans.